Stephen Piscotty: Cincinnati Reds

 On August 23, 2022, Piscotty signed a minor league contract with the Cincinnati Reds.
 He played in 24 games for the Triple-A Louisville Bats down the stretch, slashing .250/.313/.455 with five home runs and 14 RBI.
 Piscotty elected free agency following the season on November 10.

 San Francisco Giants

 On February 6, 2023, Piscotty signed a minor league contract with the San Francisco Giants organization.
 On March 30, after not making the Opening Day roster, Piscotty requested and was granted his release by San Francisco.

 Chicago White Sox

 On April 22, 2023, Piscotty signed a minor league contract with the Chicago White Sox.
 In 51 games for the Triple–A Charlotte Knights, he batted .232/.330/.390 with 6 home runs and 32 RBI.
 On August 9, Piscotty was released by the White Sox organization.

 Oakland Athletics (second stint)

 On February 3, 2024, Piscotty signed a minor league deal with the Oakland Athletics, which included an invitation to spring training.
 In 31 games for the Triple–A Las Vegas Aviators, he batted .176/.246/.241 with one home run and nine RBI.
 On June 1, Piscotty was released by the Athletics organization.

+Coaching career

+On February 6, 2026, Piscotty was announced as a roving coach within the player development department in the Athletics organization.